AbsaOSS/hermes/_docs/0.3/components.md

 #### Dataset Comparison

 General tool for data set comparison.
-Can be used a spark job or a library.
-For the library-like usage check method `execute` and `compare` in `DatasetComparisonJob` class in `za.co.absa.hermes.datasetComparison` package.
+Can be used as a spark job or a library.
+For the library-like usage, use methods `za.co.absa.hermes.datasetComparison.DatasetComparisonJob.{execute, compare}`.

-If used as a library you just provide 2 dataframes for comparison and optionall set of unique keys and schema.
+If used as a library just provide 2 dataframes for comparison and optionaly a set of unique keys and a schema.

 [More...]({{ site.baseurl }}/docs/{{ page.version }}/components/dataset-comparison)